C3BI-pasteur-fr/unix-training/unix-I/source/Connect_IP_servers.rst

 * put the the data of your home dir or unit dir they will appear on your PC in @home or @unit_name volume.
-* some projects are alseo accessible.
+* some projects are also accessible.

 or